quicwg/base-drafts/draft-ietf-quic-http.md

 Frame types of the format `0x1f * N + 0x21` for integer values of N are reserved to exercise the requirement that unknown types be ignored ({{extensions}}).
-These frames have no semantics, and can be sent when application-layer padding is desired.
+These frames have no semantics, and can be sent on any open stream when application-layer padding is desired.
 They MAY also be sent on connections where no data is currently being transferred.
 Endpoints MUST NOT consider these frames to have any meaning upon receipt.

 The payload and length of the frames are selected in any manner the implementation chooses.

+Frame types which were used in HTTP/2 where there is no corresponding HTTP/3 frame have also been reserved ({{iana-frames}}).
+These frame types MUST NOT be sent, and receipt MAY be treated as an error of type HTTP_UNEXPECTED_FRAME.

 # Error Handling {#errors}